Improve AWS load balancer health monitoring

 - In the Essentials tab, specify:

 Field Value Name An appropriate name for the application, such as LBHealth-Admin.
 Where the name suffix distinguishes the application from other health monitoring applications.
-Public Domain Enter the associated IP address.
-Groups Everyone
+Public Domain Enter the associated public IP address.

 - Click Next.
 The Attributes tab opens.